remcohaszing/gatsby-remark-mermaid/README.md

 ## Install

-`npm install --save gatsby-remark-mermaid gatsby-transformer-remark`
+`npm install --save gatsby-remark-mermaid gatsby-transformer-remark puppeteer`

 ## How to Use